Wharekahika Banner banner image

 We will update this section once dates for tangata whenua engagement are finalised.

-Northern Catchment Advisory Group
+Northern Catchment Local Panel

 This plan will guide freshwater management by forming a values-based vision, with actions to achieve this vision, for all the waterways in the catchments.
 It will set objectives and regulations to help us manage water quality and quantity.